veebch/photon/cases/README.md

 # Cases

-A place for stl files for cases people make, feel free to add your own designs
+A place for the enclosure stl files  that people make, feel free to add your own designs